 StoryTold uses personal information (age, goals, interests, etc.) to give parents writing prompts.
 After stories are written, the app analyzes them and makes suggestions for improvement.
 Afterwards, the writer-parent can either send the story to the child right away, or schedule the delivery for a future date.
 At the other end of the app, kids receive the stories on their phones and can comment on them or react using emojis – as you can see, it’s not one-way communication.

-Task: Engage Users and Bring Them Value
+Task: Improve Mobile App Usage and Bring Users Value

 We created this app with a concrete mission.
 Here at StoryTold, we firmly believe that storytelling can bring parents and children closer together and deepen their mutual connection.
 We know from our own experience how hard parenting can be, which is why even after selling the subscription we don’t leave our users alone with their problems.
 Instead, we try to be as helpful as we can.